JuliaPsychometrics/ItemResponsePlots.jl/README.md

 Once the parameters are estimated, simply call your desired plotting function.

 For example, item characteristic curves are implemented by the `item_characteristic_curve` function.
-To plot the item characteristic curve for item `1`, call
+To plot the item characteristic curve for the first item, call

 ```julia
 item_characteristic_curve(rasch, 1)